-- Combine the mustard, balsamic vinegar, garlic and Italian herbs, if desired, in a mixing bowl.
+Combine the mustard, balsamic vinegar, garlic, and Italian herbs, if desired, in a mixing bowl.
 Whisk vigorously while very slowly drizzling in the olive oil.
 Use a blender if you prefer.

-- Season with salt and fresh-ground black pepper to taste.
+Season with salt and fresh-ground black pepper to taste.

-- This dressing can be refrigerated overnight to intensify the flavors.
+This dressing can be refrigerated overnight to intensify the flavors.
 Stir before serving.
 Balsamic dressing can be stored for several weeks in the refrigerator.

 About Balsamic Vinegar

 Genuine balsamic vinegar is made from unfermented sweet white Trebbiano grapes, called must.
 Real balsamic vinegar is aged like wine, for at least 10 years, and must meet certain standards.
 The very best balsamic vinegar is aged 50 years.
-Genuine balsamic vinegar has notes of honey, fig, raisins and caramel and is dark brown in color and syrupy.
+Genuine balsamic vinegar has notes of honey, fig, raisins, and caramel and is dark brown in color and syrupy.
 Just like really good wine, this stuff is only for those with deep pockets.
 Genuine balsamic vinegar always meets the following criteria: it is made in Modena, Italy; it has the word “tradizionale” somewhere on the label; it says it contains must; and it states how long it's been aged.
 If the labeling does not include all this information, and it doesn't cost a bundle, it is not the genuine article.
-If you can afford this kind of splurge, use it to enhance cheeses or on strawberries or creamy Italian desserts.
+If you can afford this kind of a splurge, use it to enhance cheeses or on strawberries or creamy Italian desserts.
 It's way too fine to waste in salad dressing.